COMMUNITY

 WELLNESS

-Officers may workout on duty.
-Private annual “wellness and education” appointments provided annually.
+Officers may work out on duty.
+Private “wellness and education” appointments provided annually.

 POLICE GEAR

-Uniforms, ballistic vests, and equipment are provided by the department.
+Uniforms, ballistic vests, boots, duty weapons and equipment are provided by the department.

 STATE-OF-THE-ART FACILITY